The Mike Kachurowski Scholarship

 member’s children who have graduated high school with the first and second

 highest grade point average and are attending a recognized College or

 A committee of two (2) members, plus the Local Treasurer, shall be created

 to vet applications and choose the successful candidates.

 Deadlines for submissions will be August 31st of each year.

-Congratulations to Alex Kitt, and Grace Hamilton, this year’s winners of the Marc Plume / Todd Wonacott
+Congratulations to Tyler Bradley, and Stella Cole, this year’s winners of the Marc Plume / Todd Wonacott